McDevon/music-hack/README.md

 A collection of scripts for toying around with music files.
 The scripts rely on beat detection and audio editing libraries.

+This is a toy project of scripts quickly hacked together, not a properly maintained tool or library.

 ## Usage

 A convenience `Dockerfile` is provided to get the correct versions of Python and all the dependencies.